 I would love to stay in touch and explore potential ways we can collaborate in the future.
 Please let me know if you’d be interested in grabbing coffee or setting up a call to discuss further.

-Thank-You Email After a Mentorship Meeting
+How to Write a Thank-You Email After a Mentorship Meeting

 If you’re part of a mentorship program, sending a thank-you email after a meeting with your mentor is a great way to express your appreciation for their time and guidance.
 Here’s an example: